 CONSULTANT will create a sub-area model for the US 15-501 project region and utilize the results to estimate trips produced through the project area.
 The CONSULTANT will use the latest Triangle Regional Model.
 The sub-area model will incorporate the US 15-501 corridor along with important parallel routes and adjacent Traffic Analysis Zones (TAZs).
-The CONSULTANT will propose this region and the CTT will approve it.
+The CONSULTAN will propose this region and the CTT will approve it.
 The CONSULTANT will adjust all associated model files to reflect the project area.
-The CONSULTANT will specifically evaluate a scenario that includes an integrated management approach that applies intelligent transportation principles to preserve and enhance operation capacity on both US 15-501 and I-40.
-The CONSULTANT will run the model for the base year, future year no-build, and up to three (3) future year build options for a total of five (5) scenarios.
+The CONSULTANT will run the model for the base year, future year no-build, and up to two (2) future year build options for a total of four (4) scenarios.
 The CONSULTANT will run the model and process the data to supplement analysis results.

 The CONSULTANT must then identify the strategy/project recommendations prepared in previous studies/plans (see Previous Corridor Strategy/Project Recommendations element above) that address the corridor needs and identify additional strategies/projects that address the defined needs.
-The CONSULTANT must use this needs analysis to identify and develop recommendations for immediate, mid-term and long-term solutions to those deficiencies for evaluation.
+The CONSULTANT must use this needs analysis to identify and develop recommendations for immediate, mid- term and long-term solutions to those deficiencies for evaluation.